EuphoricVortex/euphoricvortex.github.io/_games/fluffymadness.md

   -
     date: 2016-02-19
     events:
-      - Special clients were added: a wealthy client and a thief.
+      - "Two special clients were added: a wealthy client and a thief."
       - We modified the initial game tutorial, both for single and multiplayer.
       - The difficulty was substantially increased, both for PCs and mobile devices.
-      - "Losing a life" is now more evident in-game.
+      - "\"Losing a life\" is now more evident in-game."
       - A "reset" button was added in the Play Configuration screen.
       - The game wouldn't work for PCs and devices without local cache.
 Now it works (although it obviously doesn't save progress locally).
       - We removed the share button as it doesn't work globally yet.